 We live in a throwaway society where it’s easier and quicker to replace rather than repair.
 We’ve moved so far away from the make do and mend mentality of previous generations to the opposite end of the scale.
 We chuck away everything, plastic, faulty appliances, clothing and plants that are deemed to be ‘imperfect’.
 A culture obsessed by perfection leads to millions of healthy plants being discarded.
 For years I've been rescuing plants destined for the bin and documenting their recovery to show that with a little extra care these plants will flourish and thrive.

-Sarah Gerrard-Jones is the author of 'The Plant Rescuer - The Book Your Houseplants Want You to Read' (Bloomsbury 2022) and writes for magazines, newspapers and websites including Grazia, Bloom Magazine, The Spruce and Apartment Therapy.
+Sarah Gerrard-Jones is the author of 'The Plant Rescuer - The Book Your Houseplants Want You to Read' (Bloomsbury 2022) and writes for BBC Gardeners' World Magazine.
 In 2022 Sarah set up the Plant Rescue Box Scheme with the aim of reducing plant waste.

-Our aim in creating The Plant Clinic for The RHS Chelsea Flower Show is to educate houseplant owners on how to reduce the stress our plants experience in our homes and how to increase plants' health and well-being.
-A lack of knowledge and improper care can contribute to the cycle of buying and killing plants - The Plant Clinic aims to break this cycle by demonstrating simple adjustments and additions which can increase the health and longevity of plants - such as the correct substrate, light, humidity and plant food.
-Increasingly, houseplants are being viewed as short-lived disposable items, much like a wilted bunch of flowers but with some basic care they can live for decades and even become heirlooms.
-The aim of the Plant Clinic is to help people do this.
+The Plant Clinic made its debut at the RHS Chelsea Flower Show 2022 and won a gold medal!
+The clinic aims to educate houseplant owners on how to reduce the stress our plant's experience in our homes and how to increase plants' health and well-being.
+A lack of knowledge and improper care can contribute to the cycle of buying and killing plants - The Plant Clinic breaks this cycle by demonstrating simple adjustments and additions which can increase the health and longevity of plants - such as the correct substrate, light, humidity, and plant food.
+Increasingly, houseplants are being viewed as short-lived disposable items, much like a wilted bunch of flowers but with some basic care, they can live for decades and even become heirlooms.

 THE PLANT CLINIC